Montero (Call Me by Your Name): Background

 The song's title is taken from Lil Nas X's first name, while the subtitle is a reference to the 2017 LGBT romance-themed film of the same name.
 André Aciman, author of the novel from which the film was adapted, expressed that he was grateful and humbled that Lil Nas X had written a song with the same name as his novel.
 Lil Nas X later stated the film was one of the first queer movies he had ever seen that felt "very artsy" and made him interested in the concept of "calling somebody by your own name as lovers and trying to keep it between you two", inspiring him to write about it.

-In an interview with Zane Lowe on the day before the release, he described his new-found self-confidence after being able to express himself freely in his new song.
+In an interview with Zane Lowe on the day before the release, he described his newfound self-confidence after being able to express himself freely in his new song.
 Furthermore, in the May issue of GQ Style, he described the conflict between his sexuality and his Christian upbringing, notably his father's role as a gospel singer, calling the new song and video "rebellious" because they allowed him to express himself in a way he hadn't before.
 On the day of the single's release, Lil Nas X shared an open letter to his 14-year-old self on Twitter, reflecting on his choice to come out at an early age and his nervousness about the song.
 However, he ultimately says it "will open doors for many other queer people to simply exist" and expressed his desire to let people be who they are.